DrupalLadder/GitHubForDrupalTeams/project-maintainer/drushsubtree.md

             message: 'rhymes subtree from https://github.com/DrupalLadder/rhymes.git'

         # Add your config to .gitignore so you don't accidentally commit it and
-        # submit it to the _rhymessite project with a pull request.
+        # submit it to the RhymesSite project with a pull request.
         echo 'buildmanager.my-username.yml' >> .gitignore

 1. Now you're ready to test drive Drush Subtree.